 Case Experience From Real Toronto Projects

 Structural engineering challenges in Toronto vary widely, from century-old residential homes to complex industrial facilities.
-Each project requires an understanding of existing conditions, construction sequencing, and regulatory requirements.
+Each project requires an understanding of existing conditions, often documented through a pre-construction condition survey, construction sequencing, and regulatory requirements.
 Reviewing relevant case experience from Toronto projects helps confirm that the engineer has handled similar conditions, constraints, and regulatory environments.

 Case experience matters, especially for: